Joseph M. Katz: Biography

 Katz and his first wife Agnes donated $10 million to the University of Pittsburgh, his alma mater.
 At the time, this was the largest donation ever made to the university.
 The university renamed its business school the "Joseph M. Katz Graduate School of Business" in his honor in 1987.

 In 1988 Joseph Katz and his son, Papercraft CEO Marshall Katz, relented control over the company though kept 30% of its stock.

 He died of cancer in May 1991.
-He was survived by their children Marshall P. Katz, Andrea McCutcheon, grandchildren Jonathan S. Plesset, Nicole Plesset, Lauren Katz, and Great Grandchild Jeffrey Plesset.
+He was survived by his children Marshall P. Katz and Andrea McCutcheon; grandchildren Jonathan S. Plesset, Nicole Plesset, and Lauren Katz; and great grandchild Jeffrey Plesset.